I saw this board outside a cafe in the high street of my town and loved it.

 Small business is personal.
 People in big organisations can often hide behind committees and procedures.
 But small business owners, founders and entrepreneurs can’t hide: they have skin in the game.

-I relate to the vision of financial independence laid out here by the director of Playing with FIRE: what if you could set free the talents of thousands of smart, talented, hard-working people?
+I love the vision of financial independence that asks: what if you could set free the talents of thousands of smart, talented, hard-working people?
 What if they no longer sat in corporate meetings but were free to work for a charity or for a start-up, write that classic novel, or open the perfect cafe, bike shop or yoga studio?

 One of my life-changing books is What Shall I Do With My Life? a collection of true stories about real people who followed their heart and made big, brave changes in their life.
 Most of them did this with little or no financial security.
 The Escape Artist was not brave enough to do this and so waited to get to financial independence before pulling the trigger.
 But I admire those with more courage than me.